Aseke-pro/Search_engine/README.md

 The program works in multithreaded mode and uses all processor cores to quickly crawl the site through pages.
 A Russian-language lemotizer is used.
 To drop data from the database, use the SQL script.
 The scripts are located in the resource folder.

 The final project in the course is a Java programmer from Skill Box.
-The project was completed by Arkady Kruglov.
+The project was completed by Askar Kutlimuratov.
-Contacts: arkadiy_88@bk.ru
+Contacts: tire.teri@gmail.com